It’s a moveable feast of music and entertainment at the 129th British Columbia Highland Games.

 Big Tent Stage

-Friday, June 20 4:00 pm
+Saturday, June 20 4:00 pm

 To honour all New Zealander’s in-town for the Sunday World Cup match against Egypt, we have invited Te Tini A Maui to perform a welcome haka for any visiting Kiwi’s.
 The group is a whānau (family) based Māori cultural dance group based in Vancouver where Haka keeps the group connected to their roots in Aotearoa, New Zealand.